 On November 30, 2021, a mechanical failure of the Hebgen Dam gate resulted in an abrupt decrease in the stage of the Madison River.
-Within 15 minutes of the failure, Madison River flows between Hebgen Dam and Quake Lake declined 370 cfs, from 648 cfs to 278 cfs (Figure 1).
-From Quake Lake to Lyons Bridge (a 13-mile reach; Figure 1), the decline was more protracted with flows decreasing 381 cfs, from 780 cfs to 399 cfs in roughly a 48-hour period.
-The rate and volume of water reduction resulted in deviations from NorthWestern Energy's (NWE) Project 2188 Article 403 requirements: (1) maintain...a continuous minimum flow of 600 cfs at USGS Gauge No. 6-388 near the Kirby Ranch and (3) limit changes in the outflow from Hebgen Dam to no more than 10 percent per day for the entire year.
+Madison River flows between Hebgen Dam and Quake Lake declined 370 cfs, from 648 cfs to 278 cfs, within 15 minutes (Figure 1).
+The decline was more protracted in the 13-mile reach downstream of Quake Lake to Lyons Bridge (Figure 1) with flows decreasing 381 cfs, from 780 cfs to 399 cfs, in roughly 48 hours.
+The rate and volume of water reduction resulted in deviations from NorthWestern Energy's (NWE) Project 2188 Article 403 requirements to: (1) maintain..., a continuous minimum flow of 600 cfs at USGS Gauge No. 6-388 near the Kirby Ranch and; (3) limit changes in the outflow from Hebgen Dam to no more than 10 percent per day for the entire year.

-Figure 1.
-Areas of the Madison River affected by the Hebgen Dam gate failure on November 30, 2021.
-Orange segments indicate the areas of greatest concern and the focal area of 2022 monitoring.
+Figure 3.
+Map of the Madison River and the areas of the river affected by the Hebgen Dam gate failure on November 30, 2021.
+The area highlighted in orange indicates the areas of greatest concern and the focal area of 2022 monitoring.

-Impacts to the fishery immediately following gate failure were greatest between Hebgen Dam and Quake Lake where Brown Trout redds were dewatered along channel margins and within side channels.
-Adult and juvenile salmonids and sculpins were stranded in disconnected side channels and pools (Figure 2).
-From Quake Lake to Lyons Bridge, some Brown Trout redds in shallow side channels were partially dewatered and juvenile salmonids and sculpin were stranded; however, no stranding of adult fish was observed in this reach.
-There was minimal change in the river stage downstream of Lyon's Bridge and no dewatered Brown Trout redds or stranded fish were observed in this reach during initial surveys (Figure 1).
+Observed impacts to the fishery immediately following gate failure were greatest between Hebgen Dam and Quake Lake where numerous Brown Trout redds along channel margins and in side-channels were dewatered and adult and juvenile salmonids and sculpins became stranded in disconnected side-channels and pools (Figure 2).
+Below Quake Lake to Lyons Bridge, some Brown Trout redds in shallow side-channels were partially dewatered and juvenile salmonids and sculpin were stranded; however, no stranding of adult fish was observed in this reach.
+There was minimal change in the river stage downstream of Lyons Bridge to the town of Ennis and no dewatered Brown Trout redds or stranded fish were observed in this reach during initial surveys (Figure 1).

-Figure 2.
+Figure 4.
 The left panel shows a Brown Trout redd that was dewatered, and the right panel shows stranded juvenile salmonids in the Madison River between Hebgen Dam and the Quake Lake inlet following the rapid reduction in flow and stage during the Hebgen gate failure.

-Figure 3.
-A partially dewatered Brown Trout redd in a side channel of the Madison River near Lyon's Bridge.
+Figure 5.
+A partially dewatered Brown Trout redd in a side-channel of the Madison River near Lyon's Bridge.